 A service targeted toward a wide class of people rather than an individual.
 (E.g.brochures, seminars and internet material).

-The Code Committee developed the Code of Professional Conduct for Authorised Financial Advisers.
+The Code Committee developed the Code of Professional Conduct for Financial Advice Services.

 A conflict of interest can occur when an adviser's interests are different from yours.
 (E.g. if an adviser is paid to sell an investment to people they could be tempted to sell you that product even if it is not suitable for you.)

 Companies listed on a registered exchange have to disclose important information that could affect the price of their securities as soon as it is known.
 This keeps the whole market informed of materially price-sensitive information, and ensures all investors have equal access to it.